AmithaMahesh/metricCA/Readme.md

 ## Contributing

-We welcome contributions from the community!
+We welcome contributions from the community.
 Whether you’re a developer, designer, or documentation enthusiast, there are many ways to get involved.

 ### How to Contribute
 1. **Fork the Repository:** Create your own copy of the repository.